 Projects

-Studying the diversity and function of human cortical neurons
+Studying the diversity and function of human and primate cortical neurons

 Using single-cell and spatial transcriptomics to understand brain disorders